 About the Council

-The MSU Speech and Debate Council serves two functions, representing the university in intercollegiate speech and debate competition and promoting public speaking and debate on campus in the community.
+The MSU Speech and Debate Council serves two functions, representing the university in intercollegiate speech and debate competition and promoting public speaking and debate on campus and in the community.
 Our members come from all segments of the student body, from freshmen to graduate students, encompassing a wide array of majors.

 The Council was established in 2015 to carry on the traditions of previous speech and debate teams and organizations at Mississippi State University.
 We compete in individual and team debate under International Public Debate Association (IPDA) rules, as well as all American Forensic Association (AFA) individual events.
 For those new to forensics, these include multiple events in public speaking and dramatic interpretation, as well as limited preparation events like extemporaneous and impromptu speaking, so there really is something for everyone.

 Cheryl Chambers is the advisor for the Speech and Debate Council and coaches Individual Events.
 She was raised in Starkville and received her Bachelors in Communication from MSU.
 After receiving her Master's in Communication Studies from the University of Alabama, she accepted a teaching position back at home.
 In the Department of Communication, Cheryl teaches courses on public speaking, interviewing, and communication and media studies.
 She also manages Starkville’s Downtown Martial Arts Academy, is married, and has a mischievous black cat named Pitch.

 Brett Harvey coaches IPDA debate.
 His real job is being the university’s Title IX/EEO Director, but he sometimes needs a break from the heavy stuff.
 Before coming to MSU, he was a lawyer who handled federal appeals.
 Before that, he was a high school and college debater.
 His wife is a debate coach.
 His kids are debaters.
 Even his dog has an argumentative streak.